 While quinoa is cooking, trim the end off of each Brussels sprout by cutting a dark thin slice off of the root end.
 In a food processor fitted with the slicing attachment as shown in my picture below, shred the Brussels sprouts.

-Use at least half a pound, and up to 12 oz of Brussels Sprouts.
-If you don’t like to use food processor due to all the clean up afterwords, you can shred them with a knife as well.
+For this warm Quinoa and Brussels Sprout Salad, you will need to use at least half a pound, and up to 12 oz of Brussels Sprouts.
+Brussels sprouts are easy to shred in the food processor.
+However, if you don’t like to use food processor due to all the clean up afterwords, or don’t have one, you can cut the sprouts up with a knife as well.

-Add them to the saucepan with hot quinoa (after it’s cooked) and let them warm up for 5-10 minutes.
+This salad wouldn’t be called warm Quinoa and Brussels Sprout Salad if you didn’t have to warm up the Brussels Sprouts!
+To do it add shredded Brussels sprouts to the saucepan with hot quinoa (after it’s been fully cooked) and let them warm up for 5-10 minutes right inside the saucepan.
 If you like your sprouts really warm, turn the heat on low, add a tablespoon of olive oil and reheat it for 5-10 minutes.

 Chop dried cranberries and pecans.